deeedob/thesis/content/00_header.md

   companies.
 If we look into the expanding world of audio-plugins however, we would steer into the void when looking for Qt user-interfaces.
 With this work I will explain the reasons and problems that led to this state and show a new and innovative approach in solving the problems.
+A user should be able to find plugins that fits perfectly their needs to customize their environment.
+  However developers often don't have that freedom when it comes to developing such plugins.
+The goal is to bridge the gap and extend the toolset developers have in developing audio plugins and their graphical user interface specifically.

+  Special thanks to:

+  - Dr. Cristián Maureira-Fredes (Qt) for making all of this possible and his ...
+  - Alexandre Bique (Bitwig & CLAP) for listening to my idea and providing deep insights into CLAP and extended techniques for communication

 papersize: a4